RasoolBux123/lamatic-sdk/readme.md

 ## Executing Workflows

-The main functionality of the SDK is to execute workflows (flows) that you've created on the Lamatic platform.
+One of the main functionality of the SDK is to execute workflows (flows) that you've created on the Lamatic platform.

 ### Basic Example